QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/controller.rst

  2. substructure file
  3. controller parameter stream

 The box below shows an exemplary **CONTROLLER_IN** table.
 The first column contains the swap array position and the second column the variable name in quotation marks.
-In the example below the table assigns the variable *Time [s]* to swap array position [0], the variable *Timestep [s]* to array position [1] and the variable *X_l Acc.
+In the example below the table assigns the variable *Time [s]* to swap array position [0], the variable *Timestep [-]* to array position [1] and the variable *X_l Acc.
 BLD_1 pos 1.000* to array position [10].
 Note that the full variable name, as shown in any of QBlade's graphs must be included in the table.
 If the variable name does not exist (or the data is not stored as part of the simulation) no value is passed to the swap array at the designated position.
 Also note that the data defined in this table overwrites the standard data that is normally passed to the predefined controller interface.

 .. code-block:: console
 	:caption: : CONTROLLER_IN Table